gomorpheus/morpheus-apidoc/source/includes/_accounts.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name for the account description | null | Optional description field if you want to put more info there role      | null | A nested id of the default role for the account active | null | Set to false to deactvate the account
+name      |  | A unique name for the account description |  | Optional description field if you want to put more info there role      |  | A nested id of the default role for the account active |  | Set to false to deactvate the account

 ## Delete a Tenant